zhaoweiyu-github/CondSig/README.md

 ### LearnSig module

-LearnSig module identifies co-occupancy signatures to represent genome-wide specific collaborations of CAPs by integrating multiple ChIP-seq data in the same cell type.
+The LearnSig module detects co-occupancy signatures, which depict genome-wide specific collaborations of CAPs.
+It achieves this by integrating multiple ChIP-seq datasets from the same cell type.

 User can checkout documentations and tutorials in [LearnSig](docs/LearnSig).

 ### FilterSig module

-FilterSig module filters out condensate-like co-occupancy signatures (CondSigs) from all co-occupancy signatures by integrating multi-modal condensation-related features.
+The FilterSig module isolates condensate-like co-occupancy signatures (CondSigs) from the complete set of co-occupancy signatures.
+It accomplishes this by incorporating multi-modal condensation-related features.

 User can checkout documentations and tutorials in [FilterSig](docs/FilterSig).